There are four Grade VIII classes with 16 students in each class.

 Assembly is a regular time designated for Middle School students, faculty and staff to build and maintain community.
 A variety of activities are scheduled during this time, from large group games and icebreakers, to classroom sharing and performances by visiting artists and outside speakers.
-Each assembly is punctuated by community singing.

 Weekly meetings of Grades V-VIII, led by Grade VIII students, provide opportunities for school and division related announcements, class sharing and brief performances.
 This informal blend of news, information and entertainment builds community spirit and Middle School unity.
-In addition, these meetings feature eighth grade “declamations” of original written compositions.
+In addition, these meetings feature Eighth Grade “declamations” of original written compositions.

-Sports In Grade VIII
+Physical Education & Athletics In Grade VIII

-ATHLETICS (Three 90-minute periods per week, plus games)
+ATHLETICS (Three 90-minute periods per week plus games)

 World Languages In Grade VIII

 (Four 50-minute periods per week)

 After choosing a language to study in Grade VII, students continue their work in French, Mandarin, or Spanish in Grade VIII.